Stability-AI/stable-audio-tools/docs/datasets.md

 ## Pre Encoded Datasets
 To use pre encoded latents created with the [pre encoding script](pre_encoding.md), set the `dataset_type` property to `"pre_encoded"`, and provide the path to the directory containing the pre encoded `.npy` latent files and corresponding `.json` metadata files.

-You can optionally specify `latent_crop_length` to crop the pre encoded latents to a specific length in latent units (latent length = `audio_samples // 2048`).
+You can optionally specify a `latent_crop_length` in latent units (latent length = `audio_samples // 2048`) to crop the pre encoded latents to a smaller length than you encoded to.
 If not specified, uses the full pre encoded length.
-The `random_crop` option works similarly to other dataset types, randomly cropping from the pre encoded sequence while taking padding into account.
+When `random_crop` is set to true, it will randomly crop from the sequence at your desired `latent_crop_length` while taking padding into account.

+**Note**: `random_crop` does not currently update `seconds_start`, so it will be inaccurate when used with models with that condition (e.g. `stable-audio-open-1.0`), but can be used with models that do not use `seconds_start` (e.g. `stable-audio-open-small`).

 ### Example config
 ```json